wireapp/wire-server-deploy/offline/docs_ubuntu_22.04.md

 '
 ```

+### Preparation for Federation
+For enabling Federation, we need to have RabbitMQ in place.
+Please follow the instructions in [offline/federation_preparation.md](./federation_preparation.md) for setting up RabbitMQ.

+After that continue to the next steps below.

+### Preparing helm values for external services
 Afterwards, run the following playbook to create helm values that tell our helm charts
 what the IP addresses of cassandra, elasticsearch, minio and rabbitmq are.